fsuri/Pequin-Artifact/README.md

 The Pesto prototype is called `Pequin` ('pequinstore').
 It uses as starting point the implementation of Basil ('indicusstore').
 The codebase is (to the best of our knowledge) backwards compatible with the Basil SOSP'21 artifact -- for documentation about Basil (and its baselines) please refer to the [original document](https://github.com/fsuri/Basil_SOSP21_artifact).

 We use Protobuf and TCP for networking, [ed25519](https://github.com/floodyberry/ed25519-donna) elliptic-curve digital signatures and [HMAC-SHA256](https://github.com/weidai11/cryptopp) for authentication, and [Blake3](https://github.com/BLAKE3-team/BLAKE3) for hashing.
-For its data store, \sys{} adapts [Peloton](https://github.com/cmu-db/peloton), a full fledged open-source SQL Database based on [Postgres](https://www.postgresql.org/).
-We modify Peloton to use \sys{}'s Concurrency Control (CC) and support snapshot sourcing and materialization.
+For its data store, Pesto adapts [Peloton](https://github.com/cmu-db/peloton), a full fledged open-source SQL Database based on [Postgres](https://www.postgresql.org/).
+We modify Peloton to use Pesto's Concurrency Control (CC) and support snapshot sourcing and materialization.
 Specifically, we 1) remove Peloton's native CC, 2) modify execution to keep track of Read sets, Snapshots, TableVersions, and predicates, 3) change row formats to include Pesto-specific meta data, and 4) implement support for writing and rolling back prepared transactions.
 We further remove Peloton's self-driving configuration features and llvm options, and make several optimizations to its index selection and execution procedures.

 > **[NOTE]** The Pesto prototype codebase is henceforth called "*Pequin*".
 Throughout this document you will find references to Pequin, and many configuration files are named accordingly.
 All these occurences refer to the Pesto prototype.